CUHK-AIM-Group/Endora/README.md

  -->

 ## Metric Evaluation
-You can use the following script to evaluate the model in terms of FVD, FID and IS.
+We first split the generated videos to frames and use the code from [StyleGAN](https://github.com/universome/stylegan-v) to evaluate the model in terms of FVD, FID and IS.

 ```
-python metrics.py --model_path output/endonerf/pulling
+bash test.sh
 ```
 ## Running Previous Methods Re-implemented on Endoscopy
 We provide the training of other methods on endoscopy video generation (as shown in Table 1.
 Quantitative Comparison in paper)